polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

 ```

 If you generate node keys for your own account, save the peer identifier for the node to a file so you can pass it to `subkey inspect-node-key` or other commands when needed.

+## Launch the permissioned network

+You can now use the node keys and peer identifiers for the predefined accounts to launch the permissioned network and authorize other nodes to join.

+For the purposes of this tutorial, you are going to launch four nodes.
+Three of the nodes are associated with predefined accounts and all three of those nodes are allowed to author and validate blocks.
+The fourth node is a **sub-node** that is only authorized to read data from a selected node with the approval of that node's owner.

 ### Start the first node